opea-project/docs/examples/ChatQnA/deploy/gaudi.md

 be covering one option of doing it for convenience : we will be showcasing how to build an e2e chatQnA with Redis VectorDB and neural-chat-7b-v3-3 model, deployed on Intel® Tiber™ Developer Cloud (ITDC).
-For more information on how to setup ITDC instance to proceed, Please follow the instructions here (*** getting started section***).
+For more information on how to setup ITDC instance to proceed, Please follow the instructions [here](https://opea-project.github.io/latest/getting-started/README.html).
 If you do not have an ITDC instance or the hardware is not supported in the ITDC yet, you can still run this on-prem.
-To run this on-prem, make sure that all the
-(***system level requriements***)  are addressed such as docker versions, driver version etc.

 ## Overview